ELR Calibration Target Installed on the LRP

 Want to use the CSEC ELR Calibration Target?
 Ask the LRP RSO for (or download) the ELR Calibration target handout which contains more details.

 February 15, 2024: A team of CSEC staff and volunteers finished installing overhead sound mitigation material in the LRP shelter.
 With the addition of this material, the concussive effect of gunfire, especially for rifles employing muzzle breaks, is significantly reduced.

 The LRP shelter provides 8 solid (1400lb) shooting benches and can also accommodate prone shooters.
 It also houses the LRP range office, where shooters can purchase eye and ear protection and rent shooting rests, bags and spotting scopes.
 Chronograph service is also available at this office.

 The Long Range Precision range is open every Tuesday, Thursday, Saturday and Sunday, except when reserved for special events.
 Please check the Calendar of Events if you are planning on making reservations for the LRP.
 Reservations on the LRP must be scheduled at least one full business day before desired date (e.g. reservations for Tuesday must be booked by Sunday), but no more than 1 month in advance.

 The LRP is also available for private reservations on non-public days.
 Private reservations must be made at least 1 week in advance, but not more than 2 months in advance.
 Call the range office at (970) 464-1339 to make a reservation.

-Periodically the LRP may be closed during construction of the new shooting shelter.
+Periodically the LRP may be closed for special events.

 Here is a video of a hit on the 1,000-yard 48″x48″ steel target, showing the flasher system in operation: